JeevithaAnchan/Student_performance_tracker_fastapi/README.md

 ```

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for more details.
+See the LICENSE file for more details."# Student_performance_tracker_fastapi"